Hamza-Zaman/Hamza_Portfolio/README.md

 - As evidence of this, I've have collected a data.
 For the years from 2011 to 2020, the average movie durations are 103, 101, 99, 100, 100, 95, 95, 96, 93, and 90, respectively.

+- I investigated why the average movie durations went down over a period of time.

+- This shows my skills of Exploratory Data Analysis, Data Visualization, and Data Storytelling.